 Victoria Vox - the one woman band

 With a passion for songwriting, Victoria Vox began writing songs when she was ten.
 She furthered her music education at the Berklee College of Music, as a vocal principle with an emphasis in Songwriting.
 A few years after graduating, Vox took up the ukulele.
 Her music style shifted to chanson tinged with jazz, which, over the years, has settled in nicely with her pop songwriting flair.
-With 10 albums under her belt (as an unsigned artist), Victoria continues to grow and hone her craft.
-She's very personable on stage, though a bit shy at times, she's goofy and engaging, with a lot of humility.
-But as soon as she opens her mouth to sing, the emotion and inspiration pour out of her melodic and cleverly written songs.
+She loves to make an audience laugh...and cry.
+Her songs are genuine, sometimes quirky, spanning a wide array of emotions.

-To keep touring expenses reasonable, Vox has often found herself performing solo.
-This has helped her developed her rhythmic ukulele playing style (to give herself her own back-beat drum) and she has also perfected her popular "Mouth Trumpet", under the influence of trumpet icon, Chet Baker.
-The Mouth-Trumpet has enabled her to take vocal improvisational solos without scatting or using words.
+Performing as a solo artist has inspired her rhythmic ukulele playing style (creating her own back-beat).
+She has also perfected an old jazz-era vocal technique of the "Mouth Trumpet", under the influence of trumpet icon, Chet Baker.
+The Mouth-Trumpet enables her to take vocal improvisational solos without scatting or using words.
 Depending on the setting, she pairs the rhythmic uke and mouth trumpet with her electronic-looping skills (to create ostinato bass lines and harmonies) while creating a full sound, atypical to the stereotype of "ukulele music".

 Her 10th album, Colorful Heart, is consistently eclectic, as her previous albums, however, a new sound is achieved in her songwriting.
 Anything is possible with a ukulele, and Victoria Vox is proof.